-Connecticut is viewed as the insurance capital of the world, with nearly 1,500 domiciled insurance companies and over approximately 33,000 jobs in the industry.
+Connecticut is viewed as the insurance capital of the world, with 107 domestic insurers and the most per capita insurance jobs of any state.

-Our members are uniquely positioned as an integral part of their communities to assist on a broad range of economic development, tax, insurance, and other business issues that impact the consumers in Connecticut.
+Our members are uniquely positioned as an integral part of their communities to assist on a broad range of economic development, tax, insurance, and other business issues that impact families and businesses in Connecticut.